jessesquires/jessesquires.com/_posts/2015-07-19-swift-namespaced-constants.md

 <!--excerpt-->

+{% include updated_notice.html
+    update_message='Inspired by this post, <a href="https://twitter.com/leemorgan" class="alert-link">Lee Morgan</a> has written a build script that generates a Swift source file based on Xcode assets.
+Checkout the repo <a href="https://github.com/leemorgan/AutoAssets" class="alert-link">AutoAssets</a> on GitHub.
+Thanks Lee!'
+%}

 ### Icon image assets

 We are all familiar with handling assets, particularly icons, using the `UIImage(named:)` API.
 And since iOS 7, many icons have two distinct visual states &mdash; *lined* and *filled*, or *normal* and *selected*.
 Thus, we find ourselves with two versions of each icon, for example `UIImage(named:"music")` and `UIImage(named:"music-selected")`.